Howden Foundation Privacy & Data Protection Policy

 We may amend this Policy from time to time for example, to keep it up to date or to comply with legal requirements or changes in the way we operate the Foundation.
 We will notify you about material changes by prominently posting a notice on our website.
 We encourage you to periodically check back and review this policy so that you will always know what personal data we collect, how we use it, and with whom we share it.

-This version of the Privacy & Data Protection Policy was published on the 2 October 2023.
+This version of the Privacy & Data Protection Policy was published in August 2024.

 Who does this Policy relate to?